raspberrypilearning/3D-scene/en/step_1.md

 For this project, you need to know how to:

+<mark>How many of the skills from the previous challenge should we keep here?</mark>
 + Add code to sprites and a backdrop
 + Use the tools in the Paint editor to add details to a sprite
 + Add `graphic effects`{:class="block3looks"} and `sound`{:class="block3sound"} to a sprite